frostbrosracing/Election_Analysis/README.md

 Shown below is a screen shot of the ***Command Line*** view of the executed code:
 ![Command_prompt_election_results.png](https://github.com/frostbrosracing/Election_Analysis/blob/main/Resources/Command_prompt_election_results.png)

 *Note* - All three of these images show the result of the same code being run with the exception of line spacing adjustments for consistency of formatting.
-This formatting adjustment had absolutely no impact on the outcome of the calculations and was simply done for comparison purposes.
+This formatting adjustment had absolutely no impact on the calculated outcomes, and was simply done for comparison purposes.

 ### The analysis of the election show that:
 - There were 369,711 votes cast in the election.